TheFes/HA-configuration/include/script/00_general/google_cast/docs/google_home_resume.md

 * Resume can be performed in case the custom [YouTube Music player](https://github.com/KoljaWindeler/ytube_music_player) integration is used.
 And only when YouTube music was started using that custom integration (which is quite easy now with the changes to the media panel)

 # Most recent change
-### Version 2.8.6 - 27 October 2022
+### Version 2.8.7 - 29 October 2022
 #### 🐛 Bug fixes
-* Fixed a typo which caused that volume restore was not working anymore
+* Fix to avoid helper script started for players which are unavailable

 Older changes can be found [here](https://github.com/TheFes/HA-configuration/blob/main/include/script/00_general/google_cast/docs/changelog_google_home_resume.md)